 We aim to widen economic participation by improving the incomes of five million small-scale retailers in our distribution network, and partnerships are essential to achieve this.
 In many cases, we are targeting women specifically, as we know that empowering women often brings associated benefits to the wider community as well as individuals.

-A great example is our Shakti program, through which we train women in rural India to become our sales agents, and we aim to build on the success of this model through partnerships in other countries.
+A great example is our Shakti programme, through which we train women in rural India to become our sales agents, and we aim to build on the success of this model through partnerships in other countries.

-In Nigeria we have enhanced the Shakti model by combining the sales model with consumer behavioral change programs– for example Lifebuoy's campaign encouraging people to wash their hands at key points during the day to promote good hygiene or Knorr promoting nutritious cooking.
+In Nigeria we have enhanced the Shakti model by combining the sales model with consumer behavioural change programmes– for example Lifebuoy's campaign encouraging people to wash their hands at key points during the day to promote good hygiene or Knorr promoting nutritious cooking.
 This is an initiative of the “Amsterdam Initiative against malnutrition (AIM)” supported by the Dutch government and in partnership with GAIN, PSI, BOP Innovation Center and local Nigerian partners.

 An example is our 'Transform' partnership.
 It is the first initiative to be launched since Unilever and DFID committed to working together to help the world’s poor in 2014 – the first partnership of its kind between a leading international business and DFID.
 The Clinton Guistra Enterprise Partnership is a partner in `Transform` bringing its expertise in last-mile distribution to ensure connection to the businesses on the ground.
 Together, new innovative distribution model are developed which help women in Nigeria improve their basic book-keeping and sales skills by selling our brands and other everyday products.
 Read more.

 Another approach to an inclusive business model is Sunlight Villages – a partnership between Unilever, PSI and its local affiliate Society for Family Health (SFH).
 We are partnering to improve the health and well-being of rural populations in Nigeria.